Daniel Amen: Reception of ideas

 In 2012, The Washington Post Magazine ran a cover story titled "Daniel Amen is the most popular psychiatrist in America.
 To most researchers and scientists, that's a very bad thing."
 The Washington Post detailed Amen's lack of acceptance among the scientific community and his monetary conflict of interest.
 Journalist Sanjiv Bhattacharya wrote that Amen's critics likened him "to a self-help guru rather than a scientist, on account of all the books, DVDs and nutritional supplements which he hawks so shamelessly on infomercials" and that Amen was "the most controversial psychiatrist in America [who] may also be the most commercially successful."
 Amen has responded to such criticism by claiming that the criticism comes from jealousy of his financial success and also claiming that his largest source of referrals is from previous patients.

-In 2008, Tufts professor and author Daniel Carlat published an article on Amen's use of SPECT imaging.
-After visiting Amen's clinics, Carlat called Amen's interpretations of the scans "spectacularly meaningless."

 Memberships and recognition

 Amen is a Distinguished Fellow of the American Psychiatric Association.
 He has also been an assistant clinical professor of psychiatry and human behavior at the University of California, Irvine, College of Medicine.

 Amen is the author of more than 30 books, with combined sales of about one million copies.
 Five of his books have been The New York Times bestsellers as of 2012.
 In 2015, Amen's The Daniel Plan received the Christian Book of the Year Award.